-To help us to help you please use the mailboxes below for non-urgent enquiries.
-By using these rather than directly emailing staff you can ensure a quicker response as they are monitored by the whole team
+To help the Safeguarding team to help you please use the mailboxes below for non-urgent enquiries.
+Using these rather than directly emailing staff will ensure a quicker response as they are monitored by the whole team.

-Appointing Parish Safeguarding Officer and DBS checks dbs.safeguarding@bathwells.anglican.org Safeguarding training queries training.safeguarding@bathwells.anglican.org
+Appointing Parish Safeguarding Officer and DBS dbs.safeguarding@bathwells.anglican.org checks training.safeguarding@bathwells.anglican.org